Robert K. Tom

 His recent receipt of a Minnesota State Arts Board Cultural Collaborative grant and a Forecast Public Arts grant pairs the Augsburg University community with students from Cedar-Riverside Elementary School to produce a bas-relief ceramic mural.
 This project promotes a deeper level of understanding and commitment to sustaining a more cohesive community.

-Prior to working at Augsburg College, robert taught at Minnesota State University Moorhead, and from 1995-98 was visiting faculty at Minnesota State University campus in Akita, Japan.
+Prior to working at Augsburg University, Robert taught at Minnesota State University Moorhead, and from 1995-98 was visiting faculty at Minnesota State University campus in Akita, Japan.
 He then followed his heart to Brisbane, Australia, to pursue studio work, and back to Minnesota in 2000 where he has since been taking root.